daryllundy/ascii-rs/README.md

 -   CPU with decent performance
 -   FFmpeg (must be on your system PATH)
--   A terminal emulator that supports Unicode and ANSI escape codes
+-   Any modern terminal emulator that supports Unicode and ANSI escape codes

 ## Usage